-- Use Google spreadsheets to record all of your past posts to social media.
+- Use Google spreadsheets to automate the collection of all of your past posts on your social media accounts.

-- Track competitor activity social media and record it to a Google Doc.
+- Track competitor activity on social media and record it to a Google Doc.

 - Use RSS feeds to automatically share your new blog posts to social media.

-To create your own IFTTT recipe, you’re going to follow the instructions on the site.
+To create your own IFTTT automation recipe, you’re going to follow the instructions on the site.

 First you choose an “If this” situation by selecting an App and a trigger (Ex: Social Media account and a keyword).

-Then choosing an App and action for the “Then That” portion of the recipe (Ex: Google Docs and create a new entry in the doc).
+Then choosing an App and action for the “Then That” portion of the recipe that you want to automate (Ex: Google Docs and create a new entry in the doc).

 Similarly to IFTTT, Zapier can also be used for automatic social media posting.
-Zapier is a cloud connector that uses “Zaps” to connects two platforms using a trigger and an action.
+Zapier is an automation cloud connector tool that uses “Zaps” to connects two platforms using a trigger and an action.
 A few examples of some useful social media automation zaps are: